hp4k1h5/ephemeris/README.md

  open today's diary entry in a split.
 Calls
  @function(ephemeris#lst#copy_todos)

-*:EphemerisFilterTasks*
+**:EphemerisToggleTask**
+Toggle state of task item through items provided in `g:ephemeris_toggle_list`.
+The last item in the string is the complete item, used by e.g.
+`:EphemerisFilterTasks`

+**:EphemerisFilterTasks**
  @usage [archive] [summary]
- Delete completed tasks, e.g. list items containing `- [x]`, and all associated subblocks until the next incomplete task, e.g.  list items containing `- [ ]`, a @setting(g:ephemeris_todos) marker, 2 newlines, or EOF.
+ Delete completed tasks, e.g. list items containing `- [x]`, and all associated subblocks until the next incomplete task, e.g. checkboxes not containing an 'x', a @setting(g:ephemeris_todos) marker, 2 newlines, or EOF.
 See example in
  @function(ephemeris#lst#filter_tasks).
 The first argument [archive] is a boolean which determines whether the filtered tasks are moved to